Other expertise and interests

-I have served as trustee or on the governing body of a number of organisations including the British Institute of International and Comparative Law, the British Association for Central and Eastern Europe, the School of Slavonic and East European Studies and the Centre of European Law at King’s College London.
-I am General Editor of the Oxford EU Law Series, and a member of the advisory board of the European Human Rights Law Review.
+I have served as trustee or on the advisory board of a number of organisations including the British Institute of International and Comparative Law, the British Association for Central and Eastern Europe, the School of Slavonic and East European Studies, the Centre of European Law at King’s College London and the European Human Rights Law Review.
+I was for several years General Editor of the Oxford EU Law Series.
+I currently chair UCL’s European Institute and the peacebuilding charity Inter Mediate, whose CEO is Jonathan Powell.

-Other interests include history, science, politics, theatre, travel and wilderness sports.
+Other interests include history, science, politics, theatre, travel and sea kayaking.

-For 10 years now I have been listed by Chambers Directory as the top (star-rated) barrister for EU law in London and am recommended also for Administrative and Public Law.
+For well over 10 years now I have been listed by Chambers Directory as one of the top (star-rated) barristers for EU law in London and am recommended also in the first tier for Administrative and Public Law.
 I feature in Chambers’ “Top 100 UK Bar” and was named by The Times in 2012 as one of the UK’s 100 most influential lawyers.
 In 2015 I was shortlisted for “Internet Hero of the Year” by the Internet Service Providers Association, and chosen as “Legal Personality of the Year” by the judges of the Halsbury Legal Awards.